foundersandcoders/coursebook/src/course/handbook/wellbeing.md

 After each pastoral walk, your CF will note down:

-- Any concerns you've shared during the walk. that need sharing What you've shared during the walk.
+- Any concerns that you've shared during the programme
 - Any agreed actions: Any advice or steps suggested, including follow-ups.